LeStefduSud/myscripts/customscripts/linux-xrdp-guacamole-install.md

-# Installation of Xrdp an Guacamole on a Ubuntu server
+# Installation of XRDP an Guacamole on a Ubuntu server
+# Base on the video tutorial [Videos on Youtube](https://www.youtube.com/watch?v=gsvS2M5knOw)

 # To Have a fully RDP Remote desktop accessible over Https
 # Perplexicty Tread : https://www.perplexity.ai/search/can-u-give-a-a-tutorial-to-run-XN4bMAauTfSgi7ErkoSFZw